udaykiran12155-hub/ShilpaKala/Shilpa-Kala/ShilpaKalaShowcase-main/README.md

-# 🎨 ShilpaKalaShowcase – Android App
+# 🎨 ShilpaKala – Android App

 A modern Android application designed to showcase, manage, and promote traditional art and craft in a digital format.
 It helps you organize artworks and artist profiles with a clean and efficient system.